swade1987/software-circus-ket-demo/README.md

 The repository uses [Packet.net](https://www.packet.net/) to provide the underlying infrastructure.

-After provisioning the the demo will show two pieces of functionality:
+After provisioning the cluster the demo will show two pieces of KET functionality:

-1. The ingress functionality
+1. Ingress
 2. Adding a new worker node

 # Prerequisites